-The radiation-damaged detectors were beamtested at the $\pi 2$ beamline of the 12 GeV proton synchrotron at KEK [11].
-The negatively charged pi-mesons of 3 GeV/c were selected.
+The irradiated detectors were tested in a beam at the $\pi 2$ beamline of the 12 GeV proton synchrotron at KEK [11].
+Negatively charged pi-mesons of 3 GeV/c were selected.
 The detectors were positioned in a thermo-box in the beamline as shown in Figure 4, together with the "Si-telescopes".

-Each detector was connected to a readout hybrid which carried a fast-shaping on-off readout electronics (binary readout)

-with the 64 channel Bipolar amp-shaper-discriminator LSI chips (LBIC) and the 128 channel CMOS digital buffer LSI chips (CDP) [12].
-The readout was interfaced with a communication chip, HAC, on the hybrid to the backend electronics and the data acquisition system.
+Each detector was connected to a readout hybrid which carried a fast-shaping electronics with on-off readout (binary readout) with the 64 channel bipolar amp-shaper-discriminator LSI chips (LBIC) and the 128 channel CMOS digital buffer LSI chips (CDP) [12].
+The readout was interfaced via a communication chip, HAC, on the hybrid to the backend electronics and the data acquisition system.
 Because of limited available chips, only 4 LBIC's areas were readout in the middle of the detectors.

-The radiation-damaged detectors were sandwiched with silicon strip detectors with a Viking chips [13], "Si-telescopes", which provided a position resolution of 5 μ m of the incident particles.
+The irradiated detectors were sandwiched with silicon strip detectors instrumented with a Viking chips [13], "Si-telescopes", which provided a position resolution of 5 μ m on the incident particles.
 The detectors were separated by about 30 mm.
-The smearing by the multiplescattering was less than 10 μ m when the incident particle positions at the detectors were interpolated with the Si-telescopes [14].
+The smearing by multiple scattering [14] was less than 10 μ m when the incident particle positions at the detectors were interpolated with the Si-telescopes.